Autopsy picture of John McBean

 Rachel Howell Koresh, David Koresh's wife.

 The body is presented to the county morgue in a black body bag … intermingled with additional remains (note anthropology reports).
-(Mt.
-Carmel Doe 67-3, pg.
+(MC Doe 67-3, pg.
 3)

 Marc Krouse performed the autopsy, and he notes on page 1: "body recovered from collapsed structure," and gives the cause of her death: "Suffocation due to overlay and burial in structural collapse."

 Rachel Koresh was buried alive inside the bunker.
 She died of suffocation.
-(Department of Justice report, pg.
+(Dept. of Justice, pg.
 314)

 Yet most of her head is burned away.
 If she was buried by debris from the (non-existent) structural collapse, how did her head burn away?
 Fire cannot burn concrete.
 No questions asked.
 Anthropology examination by Douglas Ubelaker, Ph.D.
 The date of autopsy for Rachel Koresh's body is May 11, 1993.